 It is often fairly easy to diagnose Raynaud's but more difficult to identify the form of the disorder.

-One diagnostic test useful in helping doctors determine the correct form of Raynaud’s is known as nailfold capillaroscopy, during which capillaries are studied under strong magnification.
-For people with primary Raynaud’s phenomenon, the results of this test will be normal.
+One diagnostic test useful in helping doctors determine the correct form of Raynaud's is known as nailfold capillaroscopy, during which capillaries are studied under strong magnification.
+For people with primary Raynaud's phenomenon, the results of this test will be normal.
 However, the results are abnormal for those who have the secondary form.
 During this test, the doctor places a drop of oil on the patient's nailfolds, which is the skin at the base of the fingernail.
 The doctor then examines the nailfolds under a microscope to look for abnormalities of the capillaries.
-If the capillaries are enlarged or abnormal, this might indicate that the patient has a connective tissue disease.
+If the capillaries are enlarged or abnormal, this might indicate that the patient has an autoimmune connective tissue disease.

 Two other tests that the doctor might order to help distinguish between the two forms of Raynaud's are the antinuclear antibody test (ANA) and the erythrocyte sedimentation rate (ESR).

-- The ANA test determines whether the body is producing special proteins (antibodies) that commonly occur in people who have connective tissue diseases.
+- The ANA test determines whether the body is producing special proteins (antibodies) that commonly occur in people who have autoimmune connective tissue diseases.
 The test results will be negative for patients with the primary form of the disease, and might be positive for those with the secondary form.

 - The ESR test measures inflammation in the body and tests how fast red blood cells settle out of unclotted blood.
 Inflammation in the body will cause an elevated ESR.
-An abnormal reading is an indicator of the secondary form of the disease, whereas a normal reading indicates primary Raynaud’s phenomenon.
+An abnormal reading is an indicator of the secondary form of the disease, whereas a normal reading usually indicates primary Raynaud's phenomenon.

 How is Raynaud's phenomenon treated?

 The aims of treatment are to reduce the number and severity of attacks and to prevent tissue damage and loss in the fingers and toes.
-Doctors might prescribe medicines for some patients, usually those with secondary Raynaud's phenomenon.
+Doctors might prescribe drugs for some patients, usually those with secondary Raynaud's phenomenon.
 However, they most often prescribe non-drug treatments.